-See L&S Undergraduate Directed/Independent Study Course Guidelines for more detailed guidance from the L&S Curriculum Committee about use of Directed Study Courses.
+See L&S Instructional Policy for Undergraduate Directed/Independent Study Courses (for instructors and departments) for more detailed guidance from the L&S Curriculum Committee about use of Directed Study Courses.
 Note: The University Academic Planning Council has approved policy in this area, "Policy on Directed/Independent Study for Undergraduates ".
 The L&S Curriculum Committee has aligned L&S policy to conform to the campus policy.

 Options and Tracks

 - Options are formally designated program concentrations on that appear on the transcript and - for undergraduate programs - are encoded in the Degree Audit Reporting System.
 Creating options requires approval by Department, L&S APC, and University APC or Graduate Faculty Executive Committee, and Options must conform to university policy (see Document 25458 is unavailable at this time. ).
 Because these are formally approved program requirements, changes to options in L&S must be approved by the L&S Curriculum Committee before they can be advertised in the Catalog or encoded in DARS.
 Formal options are reviewed five years after they're created, and must be reviewed when the overarching program is reviewed.

 - Tracks are 'unofficial' advising pathways through the curriculum to help students focus on an interest area.
 They do not appear on the Transcript, are not encoded in DARS, and are not included in Guide requirements pages; therefore they also do not require approval by bodies outside the department.

 - Departments can use tracks or options to guide students within programs toward courses that share a fundamental core.
 Because approving, encoding, assessing, reviewing, and otherwise administering formal options requires more resources than simply providing advising about related courses ("tracks"), a strong case should be made that a formal option will: